joanh3aly/Project-2018/README.md

 ![alt text](https://github.com/joanh3aly/Project-2018/blob/master/figures/centroid-clusters.png "Centroids")

 ## Finding the best number of clusters by visualising the inertia – _project-2018-part-3.py_
 Inertia is a measure of the sum of the squares within each cluster.
 The lower the inertia of each cluster, the more accurate each cluster will be.
-Using the .inertia_ method on a range of clustering values (6 and 20 in this case) then visualise as a line graph, we can choose how many clusters we should use for our model.
+The .inertia_ method was used on a range of clustering values (6 and 20 in this case), and then visualised as a line graph.
+This information can be used to determine how many clusters to use in the model.
 In the case of the Iris data set, it is 3, as can be seen from the graph below.

 _Line graph of inertia vs 6 clusters_
 ![alt text](https://github.com/joanh3aly/Project-2018/blob/master/figures/inertia.png "Inertia")